 Introduction

-The tooth impaction presents the impossibility of tooth eruption in a predisposed place in the dental arch, when the time for their eruption passes within the normal period of tooth growth [1].
+The tooth impaction presents the failure of tooth eruption in a predisposed place in the dental arch, when the time for their eruption passes within the normal period of tooth growth [1].
 The second most common impacted tooth, after third molars, is the maxillary permanent canine, with an incidence from 1% to 2.5%.
 The position of impacted maxillary canine in arch can be labially, centrally or palatally.
 It has been reported that two thirds of maxillary canine impactions are located palatally [2], while only 8% of patients have bilateral impactions [3].
 Considering gender, impacted canines are twice more common in female than in males [3].
 Canine impaction has profound impact on esthetic and function but also may be responsible for root resorption of neighboring teeth [4].
 Etiological factors for canine impactions can be generalized and localized.
 Generalized factors usually include among others endocrine deficiencies and irradiation.
 Local etiological factors include one or combination of different factors such as: enamel hypoplasia, infraocclusion of primary molars, cyst or tumors, ankylosis, root dilacerations, the presence of an alveolar cleft, iatrogenic, trauma [5].

-The diagnosis of maxillary canine impaction is based on clinical and radiographic examinations.
-Clinical examination gave information about the presence of deciduous teeth in the mouth or delayed eruption of the permanent tooth and presence of palpable tooth-like structure in alveolar ridge.
-Conventional 2-dimensional radiographs allow identification of teeth and many important anatomical structures in anterior maxilla.
-However, anatomic superimposition, lack of bucco-palatinal dimension and geometric distortion are noted as main drawbacks of conventional radiographs, which can significantly influence determination of location of the impacted canines and treatment planning.
-Cone beam computed tomography (CBCT) is advanced 3-dimensional imaging technique which can obtain more detailed and accurate determination of anatomical features and the exact position of impacted tooth making a good prognosis for teeth eruption and treatment planning [6].

 The treatment approach of this condition involves early diagnosis and interceptive treatment which includes the selective extraction of the deciduous canines, reshaping of the dental arch by expanding it transversely, or use of a cheek arch.
-However, surgical exposure of the impacted canine, followed by orthodontic forced eruption using fixed prosthodontic is usually indicated.
-The treatment approach depends on patient’s motivations, complexity of surgical interventions, esthetic results, functional outcomes, and possible complications [7,8].
-Thus, the use of CBCT may be crucial for correct treatment plans to minimize complications such as bone lose, root resorption and gingival recession around the canine [9].
+Effective early orthodontic intervention can simplify treatment and potentially eliminate the need for surgery, ultimately reducing both costs and treatment duration.
+However, surgical exposure of the impacted canine, followed by orthodontic forced eruption using fixed prosthodontic is frequently indicated [6].
+The orthodontic-surgical treatment approach of bilateral canine impactions presents a significant clinical challenge due to their complex spatial orientation and potential for complications.
+These cases often require prolonged treatment durations, precise anchorage control and surgical intervention to facilitate proper tooth eruption and alignment [7].
+On the other hand, if teeth left untreated, problems like root resorption of adjacent teeth, cyst formation, ankylosis can occur [4,8].Radiographs allow identification of impacted teeth and many important anatomical structures.
+Anatomic superimposition, lack of bucco-palatinal dimension and geometric distortion are noted as main drawbacks of conventional radiographs, which can significantly influence determination of location of the impacted canines and treatment planning.
+Cone beam computed tomography (CBCT) is advanced 3-dimensional imaging technique which can obtain more detailed and accurate determination of anatomical features and the exact position of impacted tooth making a good prognosis for teeth eruption and treatment planning [9].
+CBCT derived data is important for selecting the surgical approach (open vs. closed), determination the feasibility of orthodontic traction and identifying the need for adjunctive procedures such as bone grafting or temporary anchorage devices [10].
+The success rate of impacted maxillary canines treatment can be improved by carefully selecting patients and choosing the appropriate surgical technique based on CBCT examination [4].

 The purpose of this case report was to present a surgical-orthodontic treatment of bilaterally impacted maxillary canines using CBCT.